icewatersteam/Bots/README.md

 To run this program you will need a few things:

 **Infura project ID** (API token), this is available for free on infura.io, save this as a system enviromental variable or in the .env file which we will use.
-It can handle up to 100,000 calls with the free ID.
+It can handle up to 100,000 calls a day with the free ID.

 **Ethereum wallet address and private key** These we will also store in the .env, add the .env file to a .gitignore to keep the wallets credential's safe.